billabear/billabear/readme.md

 Or if you're looking to save costs, you can easily migrate away from Stripe Billing with the simple click of a button and let BillaBear handle it.

+### Subscription Management

+You'll be able to quickly and easy manage subscriptions.

+* Easily change prices for subscriptions including moving existing Stripe Billing subscriptions to a new price.
+* Move all existing subscriptions to a new plan.

 ## Getting Started

 To get started using this repository you can get up and running using Docker and Docker compose.